civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 22.1

-  **(1)** The Privacy Commissioner shall refuse to disclose any personal information requested under this Act that was obtained or created by the Commissioner or on the Commissioner's behalf in the course of an investigation conducted by, or under the authority of, the Commissioner or that was obtained by the Commissioner in the course of a consultation with the Information Commissioner under section 36.2 of the `Access to Information Act` or as the result of being notified by the head of a government institution that a complaint has been made under Part 1 of that Act.
+  **(1)** The Privacy Commissioner shall refuse to disclose any personal information requested under this Act that was obtained or created by the Commissioner or on the Commissioner's behalf in the course of an investigation conducted by, or under the authority of, the Commissioner or that was obtained by the Commissioner in the course of a consultation with the Information Commissioner under subsection 36(1.1) or section 36.2 of the `Access to Information Act`.

 ### Section 49